input-output-hk/log-classifier/README.md

 The purpose of this project is to analyze Cardano log file and provide a solution to the end user while collecting statistics so Cardano developers can prioritize the issues.

+## Installation and Configuration Instructions
+Please read the instructions available in [INSTALL.md](INSTALL.md)

 ## What it is

 ![log-classifier](https://user-images.githubusercontent.com/6264437/40305397-b5f182f8-5cfa-11e8-822e-c0c74d3dbce0.png)